Teenvan/wait-free-simulation/README.md

 # Wait-free simulation for a Lock-free algorithm.

-Implementation of a wait-free simulation for a lock-free algorithm as described in the paper - A Practical Wait-Free Simulation for Lock-Free Data Structures
+Implementation of a wait-free simulation for a lock-free algorithm as described in the paper - A Practical Wait-Free Simulation for Lock-Free Data Structures.

 # Components of the algorithm
 1. Normalized Lock Free Form